Chevrotain/chevrotain/lookahead_dfa_results.md

 Package: `packages/lookahead-dfa-benchmark`

-The benchmark imports the real production modules, compares the original and DFA implementations, and marks which one the production selector chooses.
+The benchmark imports the real production modules, compares Path Scan and Dense DFA, and marks which one the production selector chooses.

 Run it with: